-The Virgin in the Ice reveals more about the way English society was organized in the Middle Ages than any of the five books that precede it in the twenty-volume series of Brother Cadfael mysteries.
+The Virgin in the Ice reveals more about the way English society was organized in the Middle Ages than any of the five books that precede it in the twenty-one-volume series of Brother Cadfael mysteries.
 The novel’s predecessors all center on a murder or murders that the good monk is called upon to solve (and, of course, cleverly does so).
 Although a homicide does figure prominently in this story, it’s subordinate to the principal theme which highlights what has been called the Anarchy prevailing in England in the early twelfth century.
 In a sense, The Virgin in the Ice by Ellis Peters (1913-95) is a tale of organized crime medieval style.

 An unsually complex tale